 - coat the rim of a margarita glass with salt.

 - Combine basil, cucumber, and simple syrup in a Boston shaker.
 Muddle well until pulverized.

 - Add all remaining ingredients with a handful of ice and shake vigorously for 10 seconds.

-- Strain into a chilled margarita glass over fresh ice (this is to keep out the pulp from the cucumber and basil).
+- Strain (using a fine strainer) into a chilled margarita glass over fresh crushed ice (this is to keep out the pulp from the cucumber and basil).

 - Garnish with a cucumber wheel and serve